shawngraham/hist1900/docs/2.Assessment/Personal Memex.md

 In this assignment, which unrolls over the duration of the entire term, you will create your own personal 'memex' of a kind first described by [Vannevar Bush in his article, 'As We May Think.'](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/) published in The Atlantic in 1945.

+## Build your Memex

 This involves:

 - making annotations on the readings, via your own [Zotero](https://zotero.org) library
 - extracting those annotations to a single note in [Obsidian](https://obsidian.md)
 - writing a summary note on the reading
 - refactoring the extracted annotations into individual, 'atomic' notes (one idea per note)
-- interlinking the atomic notes to each other to the summaries as appropriate
+- interlinking the atomic notes to each other to the summaries as appropriate (use the graph feature to help with this)
 - adding new notes with your own thoughts/observations (including from my lectures)
 - interlinking those as well.